niledatabase/niledatabase/examples/quickstart/node_react/README.md

 ### 3. Getting credentials

 In the left-hand menu, click on "Settings" and then select "Credentials".
-Generate credentails and keep them somewhere safe.
+Generate credentials and keep them somewhere safe.
 These give you access to the database.

 ### 4. Setting the environment